RicardoRagel/test-bazel/README.md

 Let's start from the previous test (3) workspace and add some Google Tests of our Car class in a new package called `tests`.

 To do so, we need to get first this repository and make it visible for Bazel and our packages.
 In this case, it is really simple because [Google Test](https://github.com/google/googletest) already contains a Bazel BUILD file.
-So, we simply add a `git_repository` rule to our WORKSPACE file so it is downloaded and visible through the name that we select (gtest).
-Check it!
+So, we simply add a `git_repository` rule to our WORKSPACE file so it is downloaded and visible through the name that we select (`gtest`).
+Check it in the WORKSPACE file.

+> Note: In case the external library repository doesn't contain this bazel BUILD file, it is necessary to create a `gtest.BUILD` (obviously, gtest only this repository case) for it in our workspace with the rules to compile and make the libs visible for our `tests` package.
+Check this case in the [Bazel's user guide](https://bazel.build/tutorials/cpp-use-cases#include-external-libraries):

 Then, we just need to add in the tests package's BUILD file a `cc_test` rule, that is equivalent to cc_binary, and link to out tests executable the Google Test library `gtest_main` as any other library: `@gtest//:gtest_main`.